ibrahim-mohd/PPIS-MDPharma/README.md

 ## Introduction
-This repository provides codes and scripts to obtain protein-protein interaction stabilizers as described in our paper "".
+This repository provides codes and scripts to obtain protein-protein interaction stabilizers as described in our paper "*Protein-Protein Interaction Stabilizers from MD Simulation-derived Pharmacophores, Mohd Ibrahim and Martin Zacharias*".
 In nut-shell, we generate pharmacophore models from MD simulations and search for corresponding ligands that satisfy the pharmacophores in a local data.
 The scripts here automates the whole procedure.

 ## Dependencies
 #### Software Packages